topkecleon/telegram-bot-bash/README.txt

 Security Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~

-Running a Telegram Bot means it is conneted to the public and you never
+Running a Telegram Bot means it is connected to the public and you never
 know whats send to your Bot.

 Bash scripts in general are not designed to be bullet proof, so consider
 this Bot as a proof of concept.
 More concret examples of security
-problems is bash's 'quoting hell' and globbing.
+problems are bash's 'quoting hell' and globbing.
 https://unix.stackexchange.com/questions/171346/security-implications-of-forgetting-to-quote-a-variable-in-bash-posix-shells[Implications
 of wrong quoting]